-1.3.2 Grimsby today
+1 Grimsby in context 1.2 Grimsby today

 Founded in the 9th century AD, Grimsby's ready access to the sea saw it develop into a port and by mid-20th century was home to the world's largest fishing fleet.
 Although the fishing industry declined dramatically in the 1970's its port complexes remain some of the most modern and efficient in the country adapting to new economic opportunities and growth industries.